MudamPranaya/Hotstar-App/README.md

 **Ganga Vaishnu Reddy**
 DevOps Enthusiast | Cloud Learner | Always Building 🚀

-Interested in my work - Let's Connect on [Linked IN]([https://www.linkedin.com/in/vaaisshnnu-reddy/]
+Interested in my work - Let's Connect on [LinkedIN](https://www.linkedin.com/in/vaaisshnnu-reddy/)

 🌟 this if you like this, Thank you 😊